rodneyosodo/bookish-rotary-phone-blog/blog3-12factor.md

     - telegraf
 ```
 Chronograf lets you rapidly examine the data you've saved in InfluxDB, allowing you to create more sophisticated searches and alerts.
 It's easy to use and comes with templates and libraries to help you quickly create dashboards with real-time data visualisations.
-Chronograf depends on influxdb from where teh data is stored, telegraf which collects metrics and kapacitor from where stream processing happens.
+Chronograf depends on influxdb from where the data is stored, telegraf which collects metrics and kapacitor from where stream processing happens.
 It has to link with influxdb and kapacitor

 ### 6. Grafana